sharadrathod/shell-scripting/introduction.md

 # variables
-- it is like container or block
+- it is like container or block we can store value and refer it

 var_name=value
 var_name=$(hostname)